 We do not support the use of pirated content through Kodi.
 This list is designed to be an all-inclusive collection showing the working status of commonly-used add-ons, including first and third-party plugin.
 Readers should be particularly cautious when using any third-party add-on, and avoid streaming pirated content through such add-ons.
 We’ve found that many third-party add-ons often offer a mixture of both legal and pirated content, although some focus more heavily on pirated content.
 We have not distinguished here between which add-ons offer such content.
 Users should use caution when streaming through third-party addons.

-With the current level of media attention Kodi is getting these days, it’s more important than ever to use a virtual private network (VPN).
-This stops your internet service provider from finding out your browsing habits and putting a cap on your download speeds.
-We recommend IPVanish (currently discounted 60%) – it’s inexpensive, doesn’t keep logs of your browsing history, and doesn’t slow you down.
+With the current level of media attention Kodi is getting these days, it’s more important than ever to use a virtual private network (VPN) no matter what add-ons you use.
+This stops your internet service provider from snooping on your browsing habits and putting a cap on your download speeds.
+Additionally, a VPN can help protect against some security issues such as Man in The Middle attacks.
+We recommend IPVanish (currently discounted 60% here) – it’s inexpensive, doesn’t keep logs of your browsing history, and doesn’t slow you down.

 Comparitech does not condone or encourage any violation of copyright restrictions, including illegal streaming through Kodi.
 Kodi can be used for many excellent, legal online streaming purposes.
 Please consider the law, victims, and risks of piracy before downloading or streaming copyrighted material without permission.

 One of the first things you’ll notice is that the Fusion repository is down.
 This is because TVAddons, the site which hosts it, has gone offline.
 In an interview with TorrentFreak from last year, the team claimed to have plans for an updated website, so unless their plans have changed, it’s likely that Fusion will be available again at some point in the future.
 An email from one of the developers stated that TVAddons would be back, but with a focus on legal streaming services.